BernardMUNYANDAMUTSA/car_rental_mgt_system/README.md

+#### Module Title: Cloud Computing and Web Programming
+#### Group II, Members:
+  - MUNYANDAMUTSA Bernard: 220001209
+  - MUHIRE Francis: 220019857
+  - MUKESHIMANA Illumine: 223027716

-# Car Rental Management System
+# Project Title "Car Rental Management System"

 ## Context and Problem Statement
 Car rental businesses operate in a highly dynamic environment where real-time data synchronization is essential for smooth operations.
 A car rental management system involves multiple interconnected processes, such as booking cars, managing fleet availability, and sending notifications to customers.
 Without effective communication between these processes, the system may face issues such as: